 Have you planned a study stay abroad but certain circumstances (e.g. situation in the destination country) have left you uncertain as to whether you want to or are able to do so?
 Then please note the following information.

-Please always follow the provisions and instructions of your host institution regarding entry, e.g. quarantine regulations or security precautions.
+Please always follow the provisions and instructions of your host institution regarding entry, e.g. security precautions.

 Please stick to cost-neutral planning for your study stay abroad for as long as possible.